oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/7-transform-data.md

     ![screenshot of aggregate attribute name edit](images/image30_agg_edit_name.png)

-11. Now click on Column mapping on the left side to define the aggregate expression.
+11. Now click on Column Mapping on the left side to define the aggregate expression.
 You can populate these expressions by **Auto Map** and edit them as needed.
 Click on **Auto Map** to populate it by name.